Palaquium rioense

-Palaquium rioense is a tree in the family Sapotaceae.
+Palaquium rioense is a species of tree in the family Sapotaceae.
 The specific epithet rioense refers to Sumatra's Riau province.

 Description

 Palaquium rioense grows up to 40 m tall.
 The bark is brown.
 The flowers are brownish.
 The fruits are obovoid, up to 2 cm long.

 Distribution and habitat

 Palaquium rioense is native to Riau and Borneo.
 Its habitat is hill and montane forests at 300–1500 m altitude.

+Conservation

+Palaquium rioense has been assessed as near threatened on the IUCN Red List.
+The species' habitat is threatened by harvesting for its timber.
+In Borneo, it is also threatened by conversion of land for palm oil plantations.
+The species is in Kinabalu National Park which affords it some protection.